LeoYin/Intensity-Estimation-on-Linear-Networks/README.md

 Project Status: Completed;

-Introduction to the paper "Risk Based Arsenic Rational Sampling Design for Public andEnvironmental Health Management",
+Introduction to the paper "Fused Spatial Point Process IntensityEstimation on Complex Domains", [link of the paper](https://arxiv.org/abs/2102.11157)

 which is under review in *Journal of Computatioanl and Graphic Statistics*